lyndond/lyndond.github.io/_posts/2021-10-31-gutierrez-deneve-2019.md

 \dot{r}_{i}=-\frac{1}{\tau} r_{i}+o_{i}
 $$

-The subtractive adaptation signal $f$ is the spike history over a long time window.
+The subtractive adaptation signal $$f$$ is the spike history over a long time window.

 $$
 \dot{f}_{i}=-\frac{1}{\tau_{a}} f_{i}+o_{i}
 $$

-The gain of each neuron $i$ is determined by the regularization constant and the decoding weights.
+The gain of each neuron $$i$$ is determined by the regularization constant and the decoding weights.

 $$
 g_{i} = 1 /\left(w_{i}^{2}+\mu\right)